loqusion/react-ecosystem-learning/README.md

 ## Design Systems

 Design systems consist of common reusable UI components that serve as the backbone of a UI.
-Using a design system significantly speeds up development and facilitates a cohesive user experience.
+Using a design system makes development faster and easier by isolating components, and it facilitates a cohesive user experience.

 [Storybook](https://storybook.js.org/) is a popular tool used to create design systems.
-It makes development faster and easier by isolating components.
 It also helps you document components and automatically visually test your components to prevent bugs.

 ### Popular UI Frameworks